 What Patients Can Expect Prior to the Appointment

 Most patients visiting our Center have already been told that they have glaucoma or have a high likelihood of developing it.
-We ask that all patients bring copies of recent visit notes, test results and imaging from their eye care professional.
+We ask that all patients bring copies of recent visit notes, test results, and imaging from their eye care professional.

 Appointments for the downtown Boston office can be made by calling 617-636-4600.
 Our downtown New England Eye Center office is an ambulatory department at Tufts Medical Center.
-A member of the New England Eye Center staff will assist with the registration process and scheduling an appointment.
+A member of the New England Eye Center staff will assist with the registration process and schedule an appointment.

-Our Glaucoma specialists also see patients in several of our community practice locations, including Cambridge and Framingham.
+Our Boston Glaucoma specialists also see patients in several of our community practice locations, including Cambridge and Framingham.

 We accept most major forms of insurance.
 However, we suggest that patients confirm that their visit will be covered by their particular insurance product prior to coming to their appointment.
 Most managed care and commercial insurances require that a patient pay a co-pay, which will be collected at the time of the appointment.
 We accept cash, credit card, or checks.

 Referrals (or approvals) from primary care physicians are required by most managed care insurance plans.
-Patients must obtain these authorizations even if another ophthalmologist has referred them for care.
+Patients must obtain these authorizations even if another ophthalmologist has referred them to care.
 Additional prior authorizations may be required for laser or surgical procedures.

 Some patients have vision care insurance in addition to their regular health insurance.
 In general, vision insurance covers routine eye examinations and part of the cost for glasses or contact lenses.
 It does not cover the cost of care for eye conditions such as glaucoma or cataracts.

 Most glaucoma consultations take several hours.
 For patient convenience, we try to accomplish as much as possible in one visit.
 Tufts is an academic medical center, and patients can expect to be seen by an ophthalmology resident or fellow in addition to the attending physician.